jbclements/Granite-Mon-Website/all-years.markdown

 ---
 layout: default
-title: Testing Markdown
+title: The Granite Mon Challenge
 ---

-# The Long Island / Granite Mon Challenge #

 The Long Island Challenge is a loosely organized annual event, and that's about all I can say with any real confidence.

-Well, okay, how about this: The Long Island Challenge, more recently the GraniteMonChallenge (and even more ephemerally the GraniteDogChallenge), starts with a three-mile swim from Long Island (in BlueHillBay) to the mouth of the Harbor itself.
+Well, okay, how about this: The Long Island Challenge, more recently the Granite Mon Challenge (and even more ephemerally the Granite Dog Challenge), starts with a three-mile swim from Long Island (in Blue Hill Bay) to the mouth of the Harbor itself.
 It was the brainchild (if you really want to call it that) of Justin Pollard and Ben Walker, who decided to swim from ... well, from Long Island to the mouth of the Harbor.
 Please, someone correct me if I'm